pepkit/eido/docs/jupyter_docs/cli.md

 jupyter:True
 # `eido` command line usage

 To use the command line application one just needs two required paths as arguments to the `eido` command:

 - a path to a project configuration file (`-p`/`--pep` option)
 - a path to a YAML formatted schema (`-s`/`--schema` option)

-Optionally, to validate just the config parto of the PEP or a specific sample, `n`/`--sample-name` or `-c`/`--just-config` arguments should be used, respectively.
+Optionally, to validate just the config part of the PEP or a specific sample, `-n`/`--sample-name` or `-c`/`--just-config` arguments should be used, respectively.
 Please refer to the help for more details:

 ```
 ~ eido -h
 ```
 ```
+version: 0.0.5
 usage: eido [-h] [-V] -p PEP -s SCHEMA [-e] [-n SAMPLE_NAME | -c] [--silent]
             [--verbosity V] [--logdev]